 Distribution of Funds

 - Can be used tax-free for qualified expenses.
+Note: thanks to the CARES Act, over-the-counter drugs are now an eligible expenses once again.

 - Can be used tax-free to pay COBRA or other medical insurance premiums while unemployed or collecting unemployment